 But fear not, there are still ways to enjoy Halloween festivities without being restrictive.
 It just takes a little creativity.

-Due to Covid times, a lot of households and neighborhoods have been setting up “honor system” trick-or-treat stations around their homes as part of their Halloween decor.
+During the pandemic, a lot of households and neighborhoods have been setting up “honor system” trick-or-treat stations around their homes as part of their Halloween decor.

 *Coach note: these should still be eaten in moderation following serving guidelines on the label.
 Although these candies contain less sugar and chemicals than traditional candy, they contain added fiber that can cause discomfort in large amounts to some individuals.

 Get your friends and family involved for a super fun Halloween activity!
 Below are some of our favorite, easy-to-make, and healthy halloween treats everyone will love.